girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 Sometimes you may ask yourself if it is worth caching a dictionary key value outside a loop, and discover that Vim9 compiler does not do loop optimization.
-You can verify using `:disassembly` that it uses unnecessary LOADSCRIPT and USEDICT instructions in the loop (to dereference key value) when value is not cached.
+You can verify using `:disassembly` that it uses LOADSCRIPT and USEDICT instructions inside the loop when value is not cached.

 ```